skysarwer/evan-buckiewicz-wp-theme-boilerplate/README.md

-# Subtle Theme Demo - WordPress starter theme by Evan Buckiewicz
+# WordPress starter theme by Evan Buckiewicz

 ## Overview
 This repository contains my personal starter theme for building modern, performant, and accessible block-based WordPress websites.
 It is designed to be a flexible "mycelium" from which custom, high-quality themes can grow.
 Built on the minimal Underscores base, with a focus on enqueuing only what is necessary.